 Further, if you want to learn the practical implementations and master the spanning tree protocol, enrolling in our online networking courses will provide you with most knowledge about the protocol.

-Without STP, the existence of multiple active paths could result in broadcast storms and frame duplication, which could severely degrade network performance.
+Without it, the existence of multiple active paths could result in broadcast storms and frame duplication, which could severely degrade network performance.

 Some important terms that you should know before learning about Spanning Tree Protocol (STP) are: